Installation & Care

 Fertilization of Kurapia is most important during establishment to expedite coverage.
 Once active shoot growth of the newly planted plugs is evident, apply a complete (N-P2O5-K2O) granular fertilizer at a rate of ½ lb N per 1,000 sq.ft. every two weeks until full coverage is achieved.
 If practical, spot sprinkling the appropriate dosage of fertilizer granules on or around Kurapia plugs will save fertilizer and minimize potential for nutrient runoff and weed invasion from granules that contact bare soil in between plugs.
 Alternatively, fertilizer can be applied in a liquid form during irrigation using Miracle-Gro®, LiquaFeed® or similar product every 7 to 14 days as directed on the label.
 Once Kurapia is fully established, subsequent fertilization is only optional once annually in spring (for growth and flowering) or fall (for color retention) at ½ to 1 lb N per 1,000 sq.ft.
 Application of fertilizer containing phosphorus may enhance flowering if desired.

 Kurapia is a sterile cultivar of Phyla (Lippia) nodiflora, which is native to California.
 However, because it is considered a minor plant, this species is not likely to be found on herbicide labels.
-The following herbicides are known to work safely on Kurapia.
+The following herbicides have been shown to cause minimal damage to Kurapia.
 The user should assume all risks and liability associated with herbicide and other pesticide usage on Kurapia.
 Always read and follow directions on the pesticide label and treat a small area of Kurapia first at rates suggested for other groundcovers or similar broadleaf species to prevent extensive damage or loss.

 Post-Emergence Grass Herbicides